LLNL/RAJA/docs/sphinx/html/_sources/test_examples.txt

 -----------------------

-The directory 'raja/test' has subdirectories containing examples of RAJA used in the proxy apps LULESH (versions 1.0 and 2.0), Kripke, and CoMD.
+The directory 'raja/test' has subdirectories containing examples of RAJA used in the proxy apps LULLED (versions 1.0 and 2.0), Kripke, and CoMD.
 Reference versions of these applications are also included so that it is easy to compare them to the RAJA variants, in terms of source code differences and runtimes.
 Here is a brief explanation of the contents of